ZouWenXuan/Liquid-like-deep-learning/README.md

 # Liquid-like-deep-learning

-Code for paper [Data-driven effective model shows a liquid-like deep learning]([[2007.08093\] Data-driven effective model shows a liquid-like deep learning (arxiv.org)](https://arxiv.org/abs/2007.08093))(arXiv:2007.08093).
+Code for paper [Data-driven effective model shows a liquid-like deep learning](https://arxiv.org/abs/2007.08093)(arXiv:2007.08093).
 Here, we propose a statistical mechanics framework by directly building a least structured model of the high-dimensional weight space, considering realistic structured data, stochastic gradient descent algorithms, and the computational depth of the network parametrized by weight parameters.